-The electron degenerate stellar core has at this point no other sources of nuclear energy to its disposal and grows in mass as the overlying burning shells contribute more nuclear ashes.
-When the mass of the core reaches the Chandrasekhar limit ( $\approx 1.4\,M\odot$ ), the electron degeneracy pressure is unable to counteract gravity, and the core collapses freely at about a quarter of the speed of light.
-When the density reaches values on the order of the nuclear density ( $\rho \approx 10^{14}~{\rm g/cm^3}$ ), the nuclei and free nucleons begin to feel the short-range nuclear force, which is repulsive at very short distances.
-The collapsing inner core reaches high inward velocities and overshoots the nuclear density.
+The electron degenerate stellar core has at this point no other sources of nuclear energy to its disposal and grows in mass as the overlying burning shells contribute nuclear ashes.
+When the mass of the core exceeds the Chandrasekhar limit ( $\approx 1.4 M{\odot}$ ), the electron degeneracy pressure is unable to counteract gravity, and the core collapses.
+The core collapse is accelerated by two important effects.
+First, as the electron density increases, electrons capture onto iron peak nuclei (Section 1.8.4).
+This removes electrons that were contributing to the pressure.
+Second, at temperatures of $\approx 5$ GK, the thermal radiation becomes sufficiently energetic and intense that the iron peak nuclei are photodisintegrated into lighter and less stable nuclei.
+This process removes energy that could have provided pressure.
+At this stage the core of the star is essentially collapsing in free fall.
+When the density reaches values on the order of the nuclear density ( $\approx 10^{14} \text{ g/cm}^3$ ), the nuclei and free nucleons begin to feel the short-range nuclear force, which is repulsive at very short distances.
+The inner collapsing core reaches high inward velocities and overshoots the nuclear density.
 The nuclear potential acts as a stiff spring that stores energy in the compressive phase until it rebounds.
-The rebounding part of the core encounters infalling matter and thus gives rise to an outward moving prompt shock wave.
-The hot and dense inner core has become a proto-neutron star with a mass of $\approx 1.5 M{\odot}$ .
+The rebounding part of the core encounters infalling matter and thus gives rise to an outward moving shock wave.
+The very hot and dense inner core has become a protoneutron star with a mass of $\approx 1.5 M{\odot}$ .

 While the shock wave moves outward through the outer core region, it loses energy by photodisintegrating the iron peak nuclei.
 Furthermore, energy is removed from the shock wave by the emission of neutrinos.
 It takes about 1 s after core collapse, and about 10 ms after the core has bounced, for the shock wave to reach the outer edge of the core.
-At this time, the shock wave has lost all of its kinetic energy and it stalls.
-How exactly the shock is revived and how it will ultimately propagate through the stellar layers beyond the iron core and disrupt the star in a core-collapse supernova explosion is among the most elusive problems in nuclear astrophysics.
-We will discuss this issue in Section 5.4.
+At this time the shock wave has lost all of its kinetic energy and it stalls.
+How exactly the shock is revived and how it will ultimately propagate through the stellar layers beyond the iron core and disrupt the star in a core collapse supernova explosion is still unknown.
+The stalled shock wave is thought to be revived by the neutrinos and antineutrinos that emerge from the hot and dense proto-neutron star, a fraction of which is absorbed by protons and neutrons behind the shock (Bethe and Wilson 1985).